 In the wilderness the Angel of the Lord also predicted that Ishmael—and therefore the Ishmaelites—would be stubborn, untamable, and warlike: “He will be a wild donkey of a man; / his hand will be against everyone / and everyone’s hand against him, / and he will live in hostility / toward all his brothers” (Genesis 16:12).
 After hearing the angel’s words, Hagar returned to her mistress and eventually gave birth to Ishmael.

 Later, God changed the names of Sarai and Abram to Sarah and Abraham and established a covenant with Abraham’s son Isaac.
 But Ishmael also had a promise from God: he would be blessed, too, and he would be the father of a great nation, beginning with twelve sons, the first of the Ishmaelites (Genesis 17:20).
 The names of the twelve are listed in Genesis 25:12–16; it is from the Ishmaelites that the Arab nations descended.

 Later in Israel’s history, the Ishmaelites were also called Midianites (although not all Midianites were descendants of Ishmael), and they engaged in the buying and selling of slaves (Genesis 37:28; 39:1).
-Judges 8:24 tells us that the Ishmaelites were fond of gold, and gold earrings were part of their plunder.
+Judges 8:24 tells us that it was a custom for the Ishmaelites to wear gold earrings.

 During the reign of King David, the Ishmaelites joined a confederacy against God and against His people, Israel (Psalm 83:5–6).
 Their goal was to “destroy them as a nation, / so that Israel’s name is remembered no more” (verse 4).
-Considering the current turmoil in the Middle East and the hatred directed against Israel by her neighbors, the prophecies concerning the descendants of Ishmael continue to prove true.
+Considering the current turmoil in the Middle East and the hatred often directed against Israel by her neighbors, the prophecies concerning the descendants of Ishmael continue to prove true.